Education in Portugal: Other types of school education

-In the mid-2000s, education policy was reorganised aiming more choice and better quality in vocational technical education.
-Enhanced and improved technical education programs where implemented in 2007 in an effort to revitalize this sector which had been almost discontinued after the Carnation Revolution of 1974, when many vocational technical schools were administratively upgraded to higher education technical colleges and other were simply closed.
-This happened despite those vocational technical schools have been generally regarded as reputed institutions with a record of very high standards in vocational technical education across the decades they were supplying the technical labor needs of the country.
+In the mid-2000s, education policy was reorganised aiming more choice and better quality in professional technical education.
+Enhanced and improved technical education programs where implemented in 2007 in an effort to revitalize this sector which had been almost discontinued after the Carnation Revolution of 1974, when many professional schools were administratively upgraded to higher education technical colleges and other were simply closed.
+This happened despite those professional schools have been generally regarded as reputed institutions with a record of very high standards in professional education across the decades they were supplying the technical labor needs of the country.

 Higher education

 Overview

 Higher education in Portugal is divided into two main subsystems: university and polytechnic.
 It is provided in autonomous universities, in university institutes, in polytechnic institutes and in separate university or polytechnic schools.
 The previous institutions can be either public, concordat or private.
 The university subsystem is intended to have a strong theoretical basis and to be highly research-oriented.
-The polytechnic subsystem is intended to provides a more practical training and is profession-oriented.
+The polytechnic subsystem is intended to provides a more practical qualification and is profession-oriented.

 Degrees in some fields such as medicine, law, natural sciences, economics, psychology or veterinary are only offered in the university system.
 Nursing, preschool education, accounting technician or health care technician degrees are only offered in the polytechnic system.
 The other fields, including engineering, technology, management, education, agriculture, sports, or humanities are found both in university and polytechnic systems.